ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 {: #authorization-message-example title="Access Token request example"}

-The example shows an Access Token request for the resource identified by the audience string "tempSensor4711" on the AS and the client identifier "myclient".
-The symmetric key used for a proof-of-possession token {{I-D.ietf-oauth-pop-architecture}} is "secretkey".
+The example shows an Access Token request for the resource identified by the audience string "tempSensor4711" on the AS.

 TODO: Add example for encrypted shared secrets.